 The Salem Academy Board always welcomes members with a financial services and strategic planning background, which bank executive Toyuwa Newton certainly has.
 It is his history of community service, especially working with and mentoring young people, however, that is truly notable.

-success.
+Toyuwa serves on the boards of Pathways, Inc. (formerly Operation Bootstrap) and Centerboard, whose mission is to empower families, young people, and communities for success.
 He is also a past president of the Swampscott Rotary.
 If joining our board and serving on our Finance Committee were natural moves for this parent of a Salem Academy student, staying involved is a testament to what he has found here.
 “Salem Academy staff are the most amazing people I’ve encountered in a school environment.”

 With degrees in Management from Northeastern University and Executive Management from Babson, Toyuwa has served in capacities ranging from portfolio manager to business development manager for several financial institutions and is currently a mortgage loan officer with Movement Mortgage.
 Not surprisingly, he finds time to pursue his commitment to mentoring minority youth and engaging in service projects at food pantries and soup kitchens.
 Somehow, he also finds time for other passions, including poetry and photography and Jeopardy.